Top 10 Things to do in Salento, Colombia

 I quickly decided to check flights to get closer to Salento and booked Easy Jet to Armenia, the closest airport and around 45 minutes away (less than $100 USD booked a day in advance).

 You can get a bus outside the front of the airport that takes you to a bus terminal.
 There are a number of booths for different buses, and I was unable to find Salento.
-I finally asked someone, in the best Spanish I could muster, and they told me to go outside.
-I
+I finally asked someone in the best Spanish I could muster, and they told me to go outside.

-wandered the buses (there were only 15 or so) and found one that showed Salento on the front.
+I wandered around the buses (there were only 15 or so) and found one that showed Salento on the front.
 You pay for the ride on the bus, and it was only a couple of US dollars.